deadman96385/Lenovo-M93P-Hackintosh-Config/README.md

 # Lenovo-M93P Tiny 10.15 Hackintosh

-You will need to replace the wifi/bt chip with some that is compatible.
+You will need to replace the wifi/bt chip with something that is compatible.
 Personally I have done it with the Broadcom BCM4352 Azurewave AW-CE123H.

 ## Hardware
 * CPU - I5-4570T - 4th Gen